|13||Summer 2017||Amended, approved and issued||Summer 2018|

 Items Banned from School Premises

-- Fire lightening equipment – matches, lighters etc
+- Fire lighting equipment – matches, lighters etc

 - Drugs and smoking equipment- cigarettes, solvents, drugs, electronic cigarettes, alcohol.

-- Weapons and other dangerous implements – knives, guns (including replicas), laser pens, catapults, pepper sprays, fireworks.
+- Weapons and other dangerous implements – knives and guns (including replicas), laser pens, catapults, pepper sprays, fireworks.